 Talk to an Advisor:

-If you are on academic suspension or have to take a semester or more off due to family related issues, financial or health reasons, please consult an academic advisor from Academic Advising & Career Centre and an Immigration Advisor from International Student Centre before making your final decision.
+If you are on academic suspension or have to take a semester or more off due to family related issues, financial or health reasons, please consult an Academic & Learning Strategist from Academic Advising & Career Centre and an Immigration Advisor from International Student Centre before making your final decision.
 It is important to learn about the consequences on your legal status and whether you are eligible to stay or work in Canada.